ivybowman/AutoBooks/setup.md

 ### Install Programs

-1. Download and install the latest release of git from https://gitforwindows.org/ using the default settings.
-2. Download and install the latest release of python from https://www.python.org/downloads/ or the windows store.
-Note: When installing python from the website be sure to select add python to path.
-After installation open Windows Settings > Apps > Apps & features and turn off the two python app installer aliases.
-3. Download and extract the latest release of FFmpeg from here https://github.com/GyanD/codexffmpeg/releases/
-4. Rename the extracted folder to ffmpeg and move it into the root of C: drive.
-5. Open an elevated command prompt window and run this command. `setx /m PATH "C:\ffmpeg\bin;%PATH%"`
+Open a PowerShell window then follow the steps below.
+1. Set execution policy to allow the Scoop installer to run.
+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+2. Run the Scoop installer, this is a package manager used to install some prerequisites.
+`iwr -useb get.scoop.sh | iex`
+3. Install prerequisites.
+Note: Chromedriver requires Google Chrome to be installed.
+`scoop install ffmpeg chromedriver git`

 ## macOS Setup Guide(Intel & M1)

 ### Install Programs

+Open a terminal window then follow the steps below.
 1. Run python3 in your terminal and follow prompts to install the xcode command line tools.
-2. Setup homebrew using the following command in your terminal.
-Be sure to follow instructions at the end for adding homebrew to path.
+2. Install Home Brew Be sure to follow instructions at the end for adding homebrew to path.
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-3. Run the following command to install some needed tools.
+3. Install prerequisites.
+On trying to use these tools you might see an unideditifed developer pop up, this is normal just open the folder and ctrl+click or right click on the file and click open.
 Note: Chromedriver requires Google Chrome to be installed.
 `brew install ffmpeg chromedriver`

-## AutoBooks Manuel Install & Setup (All Operating Systems)
+## AutoBooks Install & Setup (All Operating Systems)

 ### AutoBooks Install
 To install the latest version run the following command.